abou7abiba/-CarND-Term1-Starter-Kit-/trial-2-cuda-10-1.md

 +-----------------------------------------------------------------------------+
 ```

-and when I install execute the command `nvcc -V` it shows me the following result:
+and when I execute the command `nvcc -V` it shows me the following result:

 ```
 nvcc: NVIDIA (R) Cuda compiler driver